-Whether standing or performing exercises on the vibration plate, your core is completely engaged.
+Whether standing or performing exercises on a vibration plate, your core is completely engaged.
 Your hip flexors are also activated as you build strength to stabilise your body.
-This makes your body work harder than if you weren’t on the vibration plate.
+This makes your body work harder than if you weren’t using one.
 Eventually, the muscles around the grounds grow stronger, which leads to an overall increase in flexibility and coordination.
 This engagement of the core and hip flexors at high vibration speeds can also lead to improved posture.

 Because of the stimulation of lymph glands while on a vibration plate, more white blood cells are distributed throughout your body, which can lead to an increase in overall immunity.

 If you’re keen on using a vibration plate, you’re going to want to know that it’s worth your time.
 How many calories burned during a typical session varies based on the person.
 When standing on the plate, the muscles in your body are contracting and relaxing multiple times a second.
 This allows your body to remain stable and keeps you from falling off.

 Vibration plates are a full body experience; that is, they use almost every muscle in your body at one time.
 So, they’re very effective at building full-body muscle mass.
 As we know, the more muscle mass you have, the harder your body works even at rest.
 The prevailing thought is that the vibrating plate helps grow new muscles, which ultimately accelerates your fat loss.

 Calories burned per session depend on your height and weight, as well as your age and your current body composition.
 Your specific caloric burn can also vary based on what kinds of exercises you perform while on the vibration plate.
 An aerobic workout will obviously build more calories than simply standing on the plate.
 Either way, broad number estimates suggest that you can burn anywhere from 200-500 calories an hour.